By the end of this article, you'll understand the fundamentals of construction quality management including:

 Typical approaches to quality management

-While these do allow you to digitise quality management, they have some crucial flaws.
+While these methods allow you to digitise quality management, they have some crucial flaws.

 Relying on Excel checklists often results in a dump of unstructured information and additional time required to collect, process and make sense of this data - by which point the original data recorded is no longer up to date.

-Alternatively, the use of snagging tools is better than paper-based systems, but they work to simply ‘document the car crash’ instead of stopping the car crash from happening in the first place.
+The use of snagging tools acts as a better alternative to this, but they still have their limitations.
+Namely, they work to simply ‘document the car crash’ instead of stopping the car crash from happening in the first place.

 They tell you what has gone wrong but fail to give foresight into these quality issues and help you to understand the root cause.